2022 Request for Proposals

 - Plans for dissemination of information to relevant commodity groups

 - Utilization of a team of campus and field-based personnel, as feasible

 - How proposed programming will enhance commodity specific or overall animal agriculture industries

-Partnerships between campus and field based Extension personnel are critical to maximization of impact of MAAA supported Extension activities.
-Demonstration of such partnering in development and execution of proposed activities is highly encouraged and will be given strong consideration in context of funding decisions.
+Partnerships between campus and field-based Extension personnel are critical to maximize the impact of M-AAA supported Extension activities.
+Demonstration of such partnering in the development and execution of proposed activities is highly encouraged and will be given strong consideration in context of funding decisions.

 - Relevance of research area to animal agriculture

 - Technical merit and feasibility

 - How proposed activities will advance development of highly competitive extramural grant proposal